The most comprehensive weather portal for Singapore Govt.

 Experience Counts

 The experience and knowledge gained from our other projects helped us a lot during the last 6 months.
-Location based weather alerts from WeatherLah and location tagged reporting using CleanLah were both incorporated into the myENV app.
-Although the project only kicked off earlier this year, we had been exploring how an app like this could work for some time.
+Location-based weather alerts from WeatherLah were integrated into the myENV app.
+Although the project started earlier this year, we had been considering how an app like this could function for some time.

 This is a video we made during one of our early prototyping exercises last year — before we were awarded the project.